By: Sahar El-Arishy

 Purpose is an incredibly powerful intention.
 It provides the strength to fight the impossible.
 It tells a story.
 It inspires us to feel different and changes how we engage with the world.

-Honoring the stories of innovative Egyptian women entrepreneurs that create ideas that matter is what sparked my event planning business in Cairo.
+Honouring the stories of innovative Egyptian women entrepreneurs that create ideas that matter is what sparked my event planning business in Cairo.
 I called it 18.213.
 The name might seem like an obscure numerical code but in fact, it is the address of my venue in Egypt where I curate and launch my events.

 My journey as an entrepreneur began when I got accepted to the Goldman Sachs 10,000 Women’s Entrepreneurship program in 2009.
 The program gave me the courage and determination to follow my dream of building a successful boutique corporate communications service to help local businesses rebrand their image and marketing narrative.
 But, in 2011 everything suddenly changed.
 Egypt started a powerful revolution.
 My business became obsolete overnight.
 I developed a visceral urge to be part of my country’s awakening, so I created a civic initiative to educate underprivileged communities on how to elect.
 The initiative was aptly called Sahwa Masreya which in Arabic means “the Egyptian Awakening”.
 For 6 months, three other women and I collaborated with a leading international advertising agency and we created the first political jingle with a renowned national singer to empower the society to elect viable candidates to support Egypt’s political future.
 The profound experience of Sahwa Masreya was a pivotal milestone in my life as an Egyptian citizen and it gave me the motivation to take my business on a different path.

 Facing the challenge of a business that had no incoming revenue or clients, I had to come up with a breakthrough idea very quickly if I wanted to survive the tremors of the political upheaval in 2012.
 After weeks of tedious research, I stumbled on the growing trend of Pop Up venues that was erupting in the US and Europe.
-The Pop Up concept is an experiential marketing platform that capitalizes on the short term rental of prime real estate properties for temporary retail events.
+The Pop-Up concept is an experiential marketing platform that capitalizes on the short term rental of prime real estate properties for temporary retail events.
 The events act as a strategic retail laboratory for brands to test out their products for their target audiences.

 These events are designed to be highly creative and immersive, they aim at making the customer feel as if they had experienced a theatrical production.
 I was instantly hooked.
-In 24 hours I transformed my firm to being the very first Pop Up venue in Egypt.
+In 24 hours I transformed my firm to be the very first Pop Up venue in Egypt.
 My marketing, communications and PR skills blended with my passion for creativity and designing beautiful social events inspired the successful launching of 18.213’s six Pop Up events in Cairo in 2012.

 My personal circumstances led me to leave Egypt and move to Canada with my children and start over.
 I decided to take a degree in Event Planning at the mature age of 49 so eventually, I could elevate my business when I returned back home.
-I am proud to share that during that year of studying and practicing the foundations of the Event Planning Industry I was able to put Egypt on the map by doing my internship as an event coordinator for the historic village of Pointe- Claire in Montreal.
+I am proud to share that during that year of studying and practising the foundations of the Event Planning Industry I was able to put Egypt on the map by doing my internship as an event coordinator for the historic village of Pointe-Claire in Montreal.
 I designed a successful Spring event that attracted hundreds of local citizens to visit the Village and was able to get the Mayor of the city to be part of the celebration.
 It was an incredible life-changing experience for me as a mother of 2 sons to face the challenges of Canada’s brutal winters, excel in my education and have the strength to create a balanced and happy home for my children.
 I learned that when we dare to step out of our comfort zone and uproot ourselves to another culture, we discover our ability for resourcefulness and immense courage.
 I am grateful that I had the opportunity to grow through the experience and embrace my strength as a woman.

 Empowered with all the knowledge, experiences and learning lessons I had gained from living in Canada I returned back home and reopened 18.213 with a renewed vision.
-In 2016, I launched 3 phenomenal women entrepreneurs, a mosaic artist, a wellness coach, and a jewelry designer.
+In 2016, I launched 3 phenomenal women entrepreneurs, a mosaic artist, a wellness coach, and a jewellery designer.
 Each one of these women were driven to create businesses that have a purpose and are impacting the community with what they do.
 Amal Akhnoukh is not only a mosaic artist but a social entrepreneur with a big dream to transform underprivileged communities by teaching them mosaic art.
 Through the event at 18.213, we were able to launch the first “Mosaic my School” project for a public school in a slum area in Cairo.
 The project empowered 50 school kids to create a wall mural to beautify their school and give them a sense of ownership and dignity.

 Dana Dinnawi is an online nutrition coach for women.
 Her goal is to encourage women to take charge of their wellbeing by proper nutrition and positive lifestyle habits.
 18.213 curated the first experiential women’s event for an online personal brand, the event immersed the women in Dana’s entire program, they listened to her story, tried her recipes and were able to understand what online coaching is all about in a personal and interactive way.

-Riham Zaghloul is a jewelry designer with a big vision to position her brand Zagh as one of the leading Egyptian signature brands in the world.
+Riham Zaghloul is a jewellery designer with a big vision to position her brand Zagh as one of the leading Egyptian signature brands in the world.
 The impeccable quality and sophistication of Riham’s designs are breathtaking and each piece has an incredible story that is rooted in nature, Egypt’s rich cultural heritage and the power of women.
 The event was launched just before Christmas and I designed the event to be as if you were walking into a museum.
-Each piece of jewelry was staged with unique props to expose the audience to a rich visual narrative and engage their senses in a plethora of emotions.
+Each piece of jewellery was staged with unique props to expose the audience to a rich visual narrative and engage their senses in a plethora of emotions.

 Throughout my journey with 18.213, I discovered my passion for creating events that are immersive emotional experiences because ultimately the stories we remember are those that touch us in a profound way.